 Can I move Chromecast to a new TV?

 Chromecast updates are rolled out gradually to users and your device will update automatically.
 Once an update is available, it can take up to two weeks for it to reach your device.
 It’s important that your Chromecast is plugged into wall power and connected to your wireless network during this time.
 You can follow the steps below to try and activate an available update if you think your device may be eligible:

 - Leave your Chromecast plugged in and connected to your WiFi network for at least one minute.

 - We recommend that you plug your Chromecast into wall power using the USB power cable and power adapter that was provided in the box.

-- Mobile Device: Open your Chromecast app > Select your Chromecast device card > Touch the Menu button in the top right corner > Touch "Reboot Chromecast"
+- Mobile Device: Open your Google Cast app > Select your Chromecast device card > Tap the Menu button in the top right corner > Tap "Reboot Chromecast"

-- Computer: Open your Chromecast app > Click “Settings” next to your Chromecast device > Click "Reboot Chromecast"
+- Computer: Open your Google Cast app > Click “Settings” next to your Chromecast device > Click "Reboot Chromecast"

 Yes, Chromecast was built with portability in mind.
 You can move it from room to room for use with other HDMI enabled display devices.
 You won’t need to set up your device again, as long as your Chromecast is connected to the same WiFi network, you'll be able to Cast right away.

 I've already set up my Chromecast.
 How can I change the WiFi network my Chromecast is connected to?

 Can I take Chromecast with me to use when I travel?

 To change the Wi-Fi network connected to a Chromecast device, follow the steps below:

 - Tap the DEVICES tab to see your available Chromecast devices.